MicrosoftDocs/memdocs/memdocs/use-docs.md

     :::image type="content" source="media/docs-search-engine.png" alt-text="Add to Microsoft Edge a custom search engine for Microsoft Docs":::

-After you add this search engine, type your keyword in the browser address bar, press `Space`, then type your search terms, and press `Enter`.
+After you add this search engine, type your keyword in the browser address bar, press `Tab`, then type your search terms, and press `Enter`.
 It will automatically search Microsoft Docs for your specified terms using the defined scope.

 ## About feedback